cambragol/advent-of-the-trinity/about.md

                 Player Reference Card
             </figcaption>
             <p>
-                Like the Reference Card of Ultima IV and Ultima V, Threat of the Trinity's will be filled with the basic info you need to get going with the game.
+                Like the Reference Card of Quest of the Avatar and Warriors of Destiny, Threat of the Trinity's will be filled with the basic info you need to get going with the game.
 Heed its advice, and your party will surely prevail against the Threat, and in the Quest.
           </p>

         </figure>